fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ---

+# Analytics

+## Amazon Kinesis

+* Kinesis is a streaming data platform to load and analyze massive data Kinesis Firehose:
+Kinesis Streams:
+Kinesis Analytics: A service enabling you to easily analyze streaming data real time with standard SQL Each of these services can scale to handle virtually limitless data streams.

+___Kinesis Firehose___

+{% img right /technology/aws-kinesis.jpg %}

+* A service to load massive volumes of streaming data into AWS
+* receives stream data and stores it in S3, Redshift, or Amazon Elasticsearch.
+* No need write any code; just create a delivery stream and configure the destination for your data.
+* Clients write data to the stream using an AWS API call and the data is automatically sent to the proper destination.
+* S3: When configured to save a stream to S3, Kinesis Firehose sends the data directly to S3.
+* Redshift: For a Redshift destination, the data is first written to S3, and then a Redshift `COPY` command is executed to load the data into Redshift.
+* Elasticsearch: Kinesis Firehose can also write data out to Amazon Elasticsearch, with the option to back the data up concurrently to S3.

+___Kinesis Streams___

+{% img right /technology/aws-kinesis-streams.jpg %}

+* A service to collect and process large streams of data records in real time.
+* Using AWS SDKs, you can create an Kinesis Streams application that processes the data as it moves through the stream.
+Because response time for data intake and processing is in near real time, the processing is typically lightweight.
+* Kinesis Streams can scale to support nearly limitless data streams by distributing incoming data across a number of shards.
+If any shard becomes too busy, it can be further divided into more shards to distribute the load further.
+* The processing is then executed on consumers, which read data from the shards and run the Kinesis Streams application.

+__Use Cases__

+* Massive Data Ingestion: Kinesis Firehose
+* Real-Time Processing of Massive Data Streams: Kinesis Streams

+## Amazon Elastic MapReduce (Amazon EMR)

+* Amazon EMR provides a fully managed, on-demand Hadoop framework.
+* When you launch an Amazon EMR cluster, you specify:
+	* The instance type of the nodes in the cluster
+	* The number of nodes in the cluster
+	* Hadoop version to run (supports several recent versions of Apache Hadoop, and MapR Hadoop.)
+	* Additional tools or applications like Hive, Pig, Spark, or Presto
+* 2 types of storage that can be used with Amazon EMR:
+	* HDFS:
+		* All data is replicated across multiple instances to ensure durability.
+		* Amazon EMR can use EC2 instance storage or EBS for HDFS.
+		* When a cluster is shut down, instance storage is lost and the data does not persist.
+		* HDFS can also make use of EBS storage without losing data after shutdown.
+	* EMR File System (EMRFS)
+		* is an implementation of HDFS that allows clusters to store data on S3.
+		* EMRFS allows you to get the durability and low cost of S3 while preserving your data even if the cluster is shut down.
+* __Persistent Clusters__
+	* A persistent cluster continues to run 24×7 after it is launched.
+	* Persistent clusters are appropriate when continuous analysis is going to be run on the data.
+	* For persistent clusters, HDFS is a common choice.
+	* Persistent clusters take advantage of the low latency of HDFS, especially on instance storage, when constant operation means no data lost when shutting down a cluster.
+* __Transient Clusters__
+	* Clusters that are started when needed and then immediately stopped when done are called _transient clusters_.
+	* EMRFS is well suited for transient clusters, as the data persists independent of the lifetime of the cluster.
+	* combination of local HDFS and EMRFS can also be used.

+__Use Cases__

+* Log Processing
+* Clickstream Analysis
+* Genomics and Life Sciences

+## AWS Data Pipeline

+{% img right /technology/aws-datapipeline.jpg %}

+* is a web service that helps to reliably process and move data between different AWS compute and storage services, and also on-premises data sources, at specified intervals.
+* AWS Data Pipeline can be used for virtually any batch mode ETL process.
+* With AWS Data Pipeline, you can regularly access your data where it’s stored, transform and process it at scale, and efficiently transfer the results to S3, RDS, DynamoDB, and EMR.
+* Everything in AWS Data Pipeline starts with the pipeline itself.
+A pipeline schedules and runs tasks according to the pipeline definition.
+* The scheduling is flexible and can run every 15 minutes, every day, every week, and so forth.
+* _Data Nodes_
+	* The pipeline interacts with data stored in data nodes.
+	* Data nodes are locations where the pipeline reads input data or writes output data, such as S3, a MySQL database, or a Redshift cluster.
+	* Data nodes can be on AWS or on your premises.
+* The pipeline will execute activities that represent common scenarios, such as moving data from one location to another, running Hive queries, and so forth.
+* Activities may require additional resources to run, such as an EMR cluster or an EC2 instance.
+In these situations, AWS Data Pipeline will automatically launch the required resources and tear them down when the activity is completed.
+* _Precondition_: conditional statements that must be true before an activity can run.
+E.g., whether an S3 key is present, whether a DynamoDB table contains any data, and so forth.
+* _Retry_: If an activity fails, retry is automatic - will continue to retry up to the limit you configure.
+* You can define actions to take in the event when the activity reaches that limit without succeeding.

+__Use Cases__

+The pipeline in the picture performs the following workflow:

+* Every hour an activity begins to extract log data from on-premises storage to S3.
+A precondition checks that there is data to be transferred before actually starting the activity.
+* The next activity launches a transient EMR cluster that uses the extracted dataset as input, validates and transforms it, and then outputs the data to an S3 bucket.
+* The final activity moves the transformed data from S3 to Redshift via `COPY` command.

+## AWS Import/Export

+* AWS Import/Export is a service that accelerates transferring large amounts of data into and out of AWS using physical storage appliances, bypassing the Internet.
+* The data is copied to a device at the source (your data center or an AWS region), shipped via standard shipping mechanisms, and then copied to the destination (your data center or an AWS region).
+* AWS Import/Export has two features that support shipping data into and out of your AWS infrastructure:
+	* AWS Import/Export Snowball (AWS Snowball)
+	* AWS Import/Export Disk.
+* __AWS Snowball__
+	* uses Amazon-provided shippable storage appliances shipped through UPS.
+	* Each AWS Snowball is protected by AWS KMS and made physically rugged to secure and protect your data while the device is in transit.
+	* At the time of this writing, AWS Snowballs come in two sizes: 50TB and 80TB, and the availability of each varies by region.
+	* AWS Snowball provides the following features:
+		* can import and export data TB or even PB of data between your on-premises data storage locations and S3.
+		* Encryption is enforced, protecting your data at rest and in physical transit.
+		* don’t have to buy or maintain your own hardware devices.
+		* can manage your jobs through the AWS Snowball console.
+		* AWS Snowball is its own shipping container, and the shipping label is an E-Ink display that automatically shows the correct address when the AWS Snowball is ready to ship.
+You can drop it off with UPS, no box required.
+* __AWS Import/Export Disk__
+	* supports data transfers directly onto and off of storage devices you own using the Amazon high-speed internal network.
+	* Features:
+		* can import your data into Glacier and EBS, in addition to S3.
+		* can export data from S3.
+		* Encryption is optional and not enforced.
+		* have to buy and maintain your own hardware devices.
+		* can’t manage your jobs through the AWS Snowball console.
+		* Unlike AWS Snowball, AWS Import/Export Disk has an upper limit of 16TB.

+__Use Cases__

+* _Storage Migration_: When companies shut down a data center, they often need to move massive amounts of storage to another location.
+* _Migrating Applications_: Migrating an application to the cloud often involves moving huge amounts of data.

+---

+# DevOps

+---

 # Terminology

 * Network perimeter - a boundary between two or more portions of a network.
 It can refer to the boundary between your VPC and your network, it could refer to the boundary between what you manage versus what AWS manages.